Irfan Brkovic: Career

-In 2019, Irfan became a member and head video artist for The Wooster Group, a New York City-based experimental theater company known for creating numerous original dramatic works.
-While in New York, he directed the documentary Songs of Woe, which premiered at Cineteca National Mexico, Warsaw Film Festival, Vilnius International Film Festival and Kasseler Dokfest.
+In 2019, Brković became lead video artist and interactive systems designer for The Wooster Group, a New York City-based experimental theater company, where he designed interactive video and light systems for live performances.
+While based in New York, he directed the documentary Songs of Woe, which premiered at Cineteca National Mexico, Warsaw Film Festival, Vilnius International Film Festival, and Kasseler Dokfest.
 His work Three Deaths (2020) premiered at the Sundance Film Festival.